lorin/resilience-engineering/README.md

 alphabetically.
 I'm using these notes to help me get my head around the different players and associated concepts.

+You might also be interested in my [notes on David Woods's Resilience Engineering short course](https://github.com/lorin/res-eng-short-course-notes)

 For each person, I list concepts that they reference in their writings, along with some of their publications.
 The publications listed aren't comprehensive: they're ones I've read or have added to my to-read list.